 Before you could install WordPress, if you’ve registered your hosting plan with a different domain then you will have to create an Addon Domain for the domain where you want to install WordPress.

 Create an addon domain

-To do that, the first login to your hosting account or cPanel, navigate to Addon Domains and create your domain.
+To do that, at first login to your hosting account or cPanel, navigate to Addon Domains, and create your domain.